DRUG INTERACTIONS

 This is the most practical approach for families.
 Once your medicines are in the app, interactions are checked automatically across your entire inventory — every time you add a new medicine.

 mojApteczka does exactly this.
-The app checks interactions between all medicines in your cabinet using the DDInter 2.0 database, which contains over 1.3 million known drug-drug interactions.
+The app checks interactions between all medicines in your home medicine cabinet using the DDInter 2.0 database, which contains over 300,000 known drug-drug interactions.
 Results are sorted by severity:

 • Severe — avoid this combination entirely.